nkzwlab/ldap-portal/README.md

 ## How to deploy

+This section describes how to deploy to the production environment.
-For running development server, please refer to the next section.
+To run development server, please refer to the next section.

 ### 1. Download (clone) the repository